jailop/tzutrader/docs_src/user_guide/04b_custom_strategies_yaml.md

 YAML strategies in TzuTrader provide a powerful yet accessible way to backtest trading ideas:

-- ✅ No programming required
+- No programming required
-- ✅ 30+ built-in technical indicators
+- 30+ built-in technical indicators
-- ✅ Simple and complex condition logic
+- Simple and complex condition logic
-- ✅ Flexible position sizing
+- Flexible position sizing
-- ✅ Batch testing for comparison
+- Batch testing for comparison
-- ✅ Automated parameter optimization
+- Automated parameter optimization
-- ✅ Clear validation and error messages
+- Clear validation and error messages

-**Remember**: Built-in and example strategies are reference implementations.
+Remember: Built-in and example strategies are reference implementations.
 Always develop and validate your own strategies that align with your trading philosophy and risk tolerance.

 Start simple, test thoroughly, and iterate based on results.
 Happy trading!